 Know The Protocols

 The last question to ask your procurement specialist at the start of the process is what protocols you’ll need to meet to become an approved vendor.
 According to Emissary advisors, you should expect to prove that your product meets certain industry or organization-specific requirements, often around risk, compliance and security.
 Find out right away what you need to do to become an approved vendor so that box is already ticked throughout the rest of the process.
 According to the former Head of Data Analytics and Corporate Technology at a healthcare company:

 “Not valuing protocols could become costly.
 If you are providing a technology solution then you have to get technology review board approval.”

 Every organization will have different processes and protocols.
 Amy said that from her experience, it’s less important to know the exact step-by-step procurement process than it is to communicate with your procurement specialist and ask the right questions.
 Getting the right information from day one will make the process smoother both for you and for the organization, and will set you up for a successful partnership:

 “Ask.
 Asking is learning.
 Be willing to have an open and transparent discussion with procurement.
 A good procurement professional will balance the need for cost transparency and cost savings (always one of the goals) with the stakeholder and supplier interests.”

 Getting to know the basics of the procurement landscape before approaching an organization can give you a major advantage as a vendor, allowing you to prepare in advance for any hurdles you might encounter.
-But what’s even more important than knowing how the process will go from start to finish: being ready to ask the right questions and show that you’re willing to work with the organization not just as a vendor but as a partner, both during and after the procurement phase.
+But what’s even more important than knowing how the process will go from start to finish: it’s knowing how to reduce sales cycle and being ready to ask the right questions and show that you’re willing to work with the organization not just as a vendor but as a partner, both during and after the procurement phase.